 Cognitive Behavioral Therapy, or CBT, is a behavioral treatment that is an umbrella term for a group of similar talk therapies that helps patients problem-solve and find the connection between their thoughts, feelings and beliefs, and their behaviors.
 At the core, CBT centers the idea that your thoughts directly influence your feelings and behaviors.

 This type of therapy has a structured setting and emphasizes reaching short-term goals.
-A CBT therapist may offer different tools such as journaling, challenging beliefs, and a variety of social, physical and thinking exercises.
+In a therapy session, a CBT therapist may offer different techniques such as journaling, challenging beliefs, and a variety of social, physical and thinking exercises.
 These tools are used to help the patient become more aware of their harmful thinking patterns and behaviors.
 It’s common for homework to be assigned in CBT to be completed outside of the therapy session.
 This helps enforce the positive beliefs, coping skills, and behavior changes learned in therapy.

 Parents may want to seek out a CBT therapist if they are experiencing a mental illness, including depression, bipolar disorder, anxiety disorders, phobias, schizophrenia, and eating disorders.
 By replacing your negative thinking patterns with healthier, more positive ones, this effective therapy works to change your behaviors and beliefs.
 How would this impact your next Zoom call?
 How about when your kid says they are no longer hungry after you spent the last 30 minutes making a new dish just for them?

-In DBT, patients learn four main skills: emotion regulation, mindfulness, interpersonal effectiveness, and distress tolerance.
+In a DBT session, patients learn four main skills: emotion regulation, mindfulness, interpersonal effectiveness, and distress tolerance.
 DBT is usually composed of a combination of individual therapy, a skills training group, and phone coaching with your therapist.
 The skills group helps reinforce what you’ve learned in therapy, while phone coaching allows for more immediate access to your therapist when you need support.

 Since DBT is a type of CBT treatment, both therapies are similar in nature.
 Both CBT and DBT incorporate self-validation and positive reinforcement in the recognition of unhealthy thought patterns and behaviors.
+These therapy types help with emotion regulation and stress tolerance.
 Both therapies are proven to be an effective treatment for many mental health conditions, such as depression, bipolar, and eating disorders.

 Whether you are in CBT or DBT, it’s likely you’ll be assigned homework to complete between sessions.
-Just like any new skill, these assignments help you practice what you’ve learned and enforce your mastery in real situations.
-Both therapies involve learning new coping skills (like mindfulness) to handle difficult emotions.
+Just like any new skill, these homework assignments help you practice what you’ve learned and enforce your mastery in real situations.
+Both therapies involve learning new coping skills (like mindfulness) to handle life issues and difficult emotions.

 While CBT and DBT are similar, they do have distinct differences that make them suitable for certain mental health disorders.
 DBT was built as a comprehensive treatment for people who see little to no improvement in other therapy models.
-CBT is more of a short-term general therapy approach, while DBT is effective for severe mental health conditions and intense symptoms of disorders that involve dangerous behavior, like suicidal thoughts or self-harm.
+CBT is more of a short-term general therapy approach, while DBT is effective for more severe mental health conditions, intense emotions, and symptoms of disorders that involve dangerous behavior, like suicidal thoughts or self-harm.

 CBT helps you notice your thinking patterns, challenge your beliefs, and change them accordingly; however, DBT is based on strategies of acceptance, or learning to sit in uncomfortable emotions, accept them, and learn to cope and manage them.